hdenizdogan/turuserver/README.md

 docker compose logs -f sonarr

 # Pull latest images and recreate containers
-docker compose pull && docker compose up -d
+docker compose pull && docker compose up -d --remove-orphans

-# Restart a single service
-docker compose restart jellyfin

-# Check running containers
-docker compose ps
 ```

 ---

 ## 📝 Notes

 - The following services are currently **commented out** in `docker-compose.yml` and can be re-enabled as needed: AdGuard, Filebrowser, Homepage, Speedtest, Wizarr, Tracearr (+ its Timescale/TimescaleDB and Redis backends), Glances, Home Assistant, Homarr, Meilisearch, tdarr, standalone Caddy, NPM (Nginx Proxy Manager), plain Nginx, Profilarr, Tailscale, Feishin, Navidrome import tool, **Slskd**, **Soulsync**, and **Stirling PDF**.
+The Caddyfile still carries route definitions for most of these (adguard, feishin, filebrowser, homepage, slskd, soulsync, speedtest, stirling, tracearr, wizarr), so they'll 404/fail to connect until the corresponding compose service is uncommented.
-- **BentoPDF, Beszel, and Beszel Agent** are new additions since the last update — see their entries above for details.
+- **BentoPDF, Beszel, and Beszel Agent** are recent additions — see their entries above for details.
+BentoPDF and Beszel now both have Caddy routes (`pdf.yourdomain.com` and `beszel.yourdomain.com` respectively).
 - **Cockpit** (Ubuntu server web UI) is proxied through Caddy at `cockpit.yourdomain.com → 172.17.0.1:9090`.
 Make sure Cockpit allows the tunnel domain in `/etc/cockpit/cockpit.conf`.
 - **Watchtower** is pinned to `nickfedor/watchtower` (a maintained fork of `containrrr/watchtower`).
-- The `(proxy)` snippet in the Caddyfile is defined for convenience but each service block uses `reverse_proxy` directly for clarity.
+- The `(proxy)` snippet in the Caddyfile is used via `import proxy` in the Tailscale-domain (`$OLDDOMAIN`) blocks; the public-domain blocks use `reverse_proxy` directly for clarity instead.
-- The Caddyfile path changed from `./Caddyfile` to **`./old/Caddyfile`** — update your local file layout accordingly if migrating from an older version of this stack.
+- The Caddyfile path is **`./old/Caddyfile`** — update your local file layout accordingly if migrating from an older version of this stack.
+- Caddy does not hot-reload the Caddyfile on its own — after editing it, run `docker exec caddy-cloudflare caddy reload --config /etc/caddy/Caddyfile` (see [Caddy](#caddy) above) instead of restarting the container.